-A Seaplane Crash in Australia Has Left 6 People Dead
+A Seaplane Crash in Australia Has Left a British Family Dead

-Six people, including an 11-year-old girl, were killed Sunday when a seaplane crashed into a river about 30 miles north of Sydney, Australia.
+Six people, including a prominent U.K. businessman and four members of his family, were killed Sunday when a seaplane crashed into a river about 30 miles north of Sydney, Australia.

 The plane was returning to Sydney when it crashed into the Hawksbury River, near the town of Cowan, at around 3:15 p.m., according to the Sydney Morning Herald.

-New South Wales (NSW) police reclaimed wreckage from the plane and the bodies of all six people who were aboard: five British passengers, including an 11-year-old girl, and the pilot, an Australian national.
+New South Wales (NSW) police reclaimed wreckage from the plane and the bodies of all six people who were aboard by evening on Dec.
+31: all of the passengers, including an 11-year-old girl and the pilot, an Australian national, were killed in the crash.

-All six were killed in the crash.
-The Guardian reports police named the victims as pilot Gareth Morgan, 44, Emma Bowden, 48, Heather Bowden, 11, Richard Cousins, 58, Edward Cousins, 23, and William Cousins, 25.
+Police named the victims as pilot Gareth Morgan, 44, Richard Cousins, 58, the C.E.O. of catering company Compass Group, his fiancé Emma Bowden, 48, Bowden’s daughter Heather Bowden, 11, and Cousins’ sons Edward and William Cousins, 23 and 25, the BBC reports.
+The family was visiting the area from the U.K. for the holidays and were reportedly returning from lunch at a waterfront restaurant, New South Wales marine area command Detective superintendent Mark Hutchings, chief of the NSW marine area command told reporters.

+“These people had come over on holiday to one of the most beautiful parts of the world and for this to happen at a place like this is just tragic,” he said.

 Police have not yet determined the cause of the crash.
-Australian Transport Safety Bureau officials arrived at the scene on Jan.
+Australian Transport Safety Bureau (ATSB) officials arrived at the scene on Jan.
 1 to coordinate the investigation with NSW police.

+According to ATSB, the plane “sunk rapidly” after colliding with the water.
+An eyewitness told Local 9News that the plane veered sharply before “it nosedived straight into the water.”

 The plane was reportedly operated by Sydney Seaplanes, a travel company that offers scenic sightseeing flights over local tourist attractions, including the Sydney harbor, Opera House, and surrounding countryside.